Skip to content

 Running SharkTrack

-Congratulations on setting up SharkTrack!
-From now on, whenever you want to run it, follow these steps.
+You’re set up.
+From now on, whenever you want to run SharkTrack, follow these steps.

 conda activate sharktrack